xaviersierra/radioyerevan/README.md

 # radioyerevan
-A bot to tweet a random Radio Yerevan Joke everyday
+A bot to tweet a random Radio Yerevan xsierra.radioyerevan.Joke everyday